Skirlez/AdventOfCode/README.md

 Each file expects to be given a directory which holds "n.txt", the input file for day n, as a console argument.

 Each file will print the answer and the benchmark for both part 1 and 2.
-Benchmarking works by checking how long the function takes to run some amount of times, divided by that amount (usually 10,000).
+Timing the solutions works by checking how long the function takes to run some amount of times, divided by that amount (usually 10,000).

 To run: I usually build with GCC, compiling the .cpp of the day with Util.cpp included.
-When benchmarking, I use -Ofast as a compiler argument.
+When timing the solutions, I use -Ofast as a compiler argument.